EducationUSA offers a multitude of programs for international students that U.S. Higher education professionals can become involved with.

 EducationUSA facilitates several training institutes in the United States for EducationUSA advisers.
 Each two-week EducationUSA Training Institute comprises a Washington, D.C.-based workshop, with sessions at the U.S. Department of State, and campus-based training.
 The campus-based training week offers a unique opportunity for U.S. institutions to bring a group of EducationUSA advisers directly to their campuses.

-For more information, please visit IIE.
+For more information, please visit the website of our implementing partner, IIE.

 Competitive College Clubs